curtgrim2/theanagramprogram/README.md

 # theanagramprogram

 Program that takes the a word and tries to create a different word from the same letters.
->> Python file/version is the final product
+> anapro_mwebster.py is the final product (uses Merriam-Webster Dictionary API)